Technically called a body gripping trap, the conibear trap received its name from the trap's Canadian inventor Frank Conibear.

 To set the trap compress the spring or springs and secure them with the spring safety latch.

 Once the springs are compressed open the square frame/jaws and set the trap by using the trigger that is set with the catch or "dog."

 The trigger can be baited or it can be bent into various shapes depending on the targeted animal.

-The trap activates when the animal moves the trigger either by eating the bait or walking through the trap and moving the trigger.
+The trap activates when the animal moves the trigger either by eating the bait or walking or swimming through the trap and moving the trigger.

 The conibear trap is available in several different sizes.
 The 3 most popular sizes are the 110, 220 and 330 with the 110 being the smallest and the 330 being the largest of the three.